-ActionAid’s emergency teams are responding after a 7.2 magnitude earthquake struck south-western Haiti at around 8.30am local time on Saturday 14 August.
+ActionAid’s emergency teams responded to a 7.2 magnitude earthquake that struck south-western Haiti on Saturday, 14 August, 2021.

-This earthquake was higher in magnitude than the 2010 Haiti earthquake that killed hundreds of thousands of people, and aftershocks continue to be felt.
-The worst-affected areas are in the southern regions of the country - Jérémie and Les Cayes.
-There is significant damage to homes, roads and infrastructure.
+This earthquake was higher in magnitude than the 2010 Haiti earthquake that killed hundreds of thousands of people.

 How your donation to Haiti makes a difference

 Your gift to the Haiti Earthquake Appeal 2021 can help people in urgent need.

 Haiti earthquake 2021: ActionAid's response